z33kz33k/mtg/README.md

 * Importing back into a Deck from those formats
 * Export/import to other formats in plans
 * Dumping decks, YT videos and channels to .json
-* I compiled a list of **almost 1.7k** YT channels that feature decks in their descriptions and successfully scraped them (at least 25 videos deep) so this data only waits to be creatively used now!
+* I compiled a list of **over 1.7k** YT channels that feature decks in their descriptions and successfully scraped them (at least 25 videos deep) so this data only waits to be creatively used now!

 ### How it looks in a Google Sheet